rohanthewiz/go_notes/README.md

 ###Retrieving Notes

 -q Query - Retrieve notes based on a LIKE search
--qi Integer - Retrieve notes by index (the number in square brackets on the left when the note is listed)
+-qi Integer - Retrieve notes by ID (the number in square brackets on the left of the note is its ID)

 Example:

 ```
 $ ./go_notes -q note
 [0] Title: My First Note - Yep, it's my first note
 The body is where you give the long story about the note.
-I'm thinking you should be able to use all kinds of symbols too, but those need to be tested.
+I'm thinking you should be able to use all kinds of symbols.
+Double-quotes should be escaped with a backslash.
 Tags: Test
 ```

 ###Updating
--upd Update an existing note.
-Must be used with a query
+-upd Update an existing note - must be used with a query

 Example: